trip5/esphome-docs/guides/beginners_guide_docker_desktop.rst

     It is not actually best practice to perform updates automatically like this but it is a good way to automate the process if you are only running one container.

-    You should probably check ESPHome's `Release Notes <https://esphome.io/changelog/>`__ before, during, or after an update to see if there are any changes that affect your devices.
+    You should probably check ESPHome's :doc:`Release Notes </changelog/index>` before, during, or after an update to see if there are any changes that affect your devices.

 What's Next?
 ------------